 - 8 cups homemade or pre-made chicken broth

-- 1 Tb organic Nama Shoyu, or regular soy sauce
+- 1 tablespoon organic Nama Shoyu or regular soy sauce

-- 8 oz rice noddles, cooked according to package directions and rinsed well.
+- 8 oz rice noodles, cooked according to package directions and rinsed well.

 - toasted sesame oil, to drizzle on top